-ADAPT offers individual and group counselling/support to those who are affected by someone else’s drinking, drug use, or problem gambling.
+ADAPT offers individual and group counselling/support to those who are affected by someone else’s alcohol use, drug use, or problem gambling.
 ADAPT has found that the best way for family and friends to gain the support and knowledge they seek is to first attend one of our comprehensive workshops – individually designed with information specific to their concerns.
 If additional support is required after attending one of our workshops, individual counselling services can be arranged.

 *The person you are concerned about does not need to be a client of ADAPT in order for you to access our services.
 All workshops are free and completely confidential.

 Family Day Workshops (Problem Gambling)

 All information is fully confidential, and the problem gambler does not have to be a client of ADAPT for a family member or friend to attend.

 Family Processing Groups (Concurrent Disorders)

 Parent Education Group

-ADAPT provides parents of youths up to age 18 with the opportunity to become involved in a 5-week discussion and education group.
-Its goal is to achieve a greater understanding by educating parents on the issues involved with youth and substance use, while providing strategies to help support the family.
-Topics include adolescent development; the role of alcohol and drugs in meeting the needs of youth; drug and alcohol education; relationship building; communication, and developing consequences and boundaries.
+ADAPT provides parents and caregivers of youths up to the age of 24 with the opportunity to become involved in a 5-week discussion and education group.
+The goal is to achieve a greater understanding by education parents and caregivers on the issues involved with the youth and substance use, while providing strategies to help support the family.
+Topics include adolescent development, the role of alcohol and drugs in the meeting the needs of youth; drug and alcohol education; relationship building; communication, and developing consequences and boundaries. *Currently offered virtually*

 Opioid Friends and Family Group

 This is a six-week Psycho-educational group for those concerned about the opioid use of a loved one.
-Topics covered include understanding addiction, opioid outreach and treatment, building healthy relationships, understanding opioid withdrawal, treatment options, overdose prevention and self-care.
-Open to anyone in the community.
-Call to register at 1-855-211-0898.
-The program is offered three times per year from 6:30-8:00 p.m. at our Oakville office location.
+Topics covered include: understanding addiction, opioid outreach and treatment, building healthy relationships, understanding opioid withdrawal, treatment options, overdose prevention and self-care.
+Open to anyone in the community. *Currently offered virtually*